angrybacon/doomsday-wiki/markdown/articles/2020/03/22/ddfaq.md

 Due to the cards used, this deck also tends to be Grixis colours sometimes splashing Green for sideboard options.

-### 1.3 Meandeck Doomsday (We couldn't decide on a good acronym for this one)
+### 1.3 Meandeck Doomsday (we couldn't decide on a good acronym for this one)

-Discord Summary: *Lists that are less combo focused and incorporate reactive countermagic such as Force of Will within their game plan.
+*Lists that are less combo focused and incorporate reactive countermagic such as Force of Will within their game plan.*

 Meandeck Doomsday tends to play a slower gameplan than the other two variants focussing more on controlling the game prior to *going off*.
 The deck is more